FEMR/femr/README.md

 For more information on contributing, please see the CONTRIBUTING.md file.
 For details regarding installation and deployment, continue reading.

 ### CI
-This repo uses Github Actions workflows for continuous integration, which can be found under the Actions tab in Github (https://github.com/CPSECapstone/zzs-femr/actions?query=workflow%3A%22Scala+CI%22).
+This repo uses Github Actions workflows for continuous integration, which can be found under the [Actions tab in Github](https://github.com/CPSECapstone/zzs-femr/actions?query=workflow%3A%22Scala+CI%22).
 The Scala CI workflow runs 'sbt test' whenever code is pushed or a pull request is made to the main branch.
 When a pull request is submitted to master, a Docker image is built for testing purposes.
 On a successful merge with master, the docker image will be published to [dockerhub](https://hub.docker.com/r/teamfemrdev/teamfemr).

 ### Setting up weekly backup reminder